Human remains found at property of man tied to missing kids

 BOISE, Idaho (AP) — Authorities said they uncovered human remains at an Idaho man’s home Tuesday as they investigated the disappearance of his new wife’s two children — a case that’s drawn global attention for its ties to two other mysterious deaths and the couple’s doomsday beliefs.

-Chad Daybell, who married the children’s mother, Lori Vallow Daybell, was taken into custody after investigators searched his property, according to police in the small town of Rexburg.
-He has not been charged, and his attorney, Mark Means, did not immediately respond to a request for comment.
+Chad Daybell, who married the children’s mother, Lori Vallow Daybell, was arrested on suspicion of concealing or destroying evidence after local and federal investigators searched his property, according to the Fremont County Sheriff’s Office.
+He has not yet been formally charged, and his attorney, Mark Means, did not immediately respond to a request for comment.

-Seven-year-old Joshua “JJ” Vallow and 17-year-old Tylee Ryan haven’t been seen since September, and police say Chad and Lori Daybell lied to investigators about the children’s whereabouts before quietly leaving Idaho.
+Joshua “JJ” Vallow, who was 7 when he vanished, and 17-year-old Tylee Ryan haven’t been seen since September, and police say Chad and Lori Daybell lied to investigators about the children’s whereabouts before quietly leaving Idaho.
 They were found in Hawaii months later.
 Besides the missing children, the couple has been under scrutiny following the deaths of both of their former spouses.

-“Throughout the investigation, detectives and investigators have recovered what’s believed to be human remains that have not been identified at this time,” Hagan said.
+“Throughout the investigation, detectives and investigators have recovered what’s believed to be human remains that have not been identified at this time,” Hagan said in a news conference.

-Lori Daybell is charged with child abandonment and obstructing the investigation and has pleaded not guilty.
-The Idaho attorney general’s office announced this year that it was investigating Chad Daybell in the death of his first wife, Tammy Daybell.
+Lori Daybell has been charged with child abandonment and obstructing the investigation and is in jail on $1 million bond.
+She’s pleaded not guilty.
+The Idaho attorney general’s office has said it was investigating Chad Daybell in the death of his first wife, Tammy Daybell.

 The complicated case began last summer, when Lori Daybell’s brother shot and killed her estranged husband, Charles Vallow, in Phoenix.
 Her brother, Alex Cox, said the shooting was in self-defense.
 Charles Vallow had filed for divorce, claiming Lori believed she had become a god-like figure who was responsible for ushering in the biblical end times.
 Cox died in December of an apparent blood clot in his lung.